rob-johnston/LostAndFound/README.md

 ## **The Team**

 The team behind the VUWSA Lost and Found Database consists of five members.
-These members are:
+These members are: Aaron Pang, Robert Johnson, Stanton Borthwick, Trish Gelido, Priyanka Bhula
-Aaron Pang
-Robert Johnson
-Stanton Borthwick
-Trish Gelido
-Priyanka Bhula

 Each of these members were responsible for the requirement analysis documents and code created.